Orange-OpenSource/hurl/docs/tutorial/your-first-hurl-file.md

 As this test is not sufficient to ensure that our server is alive and running, we're going to add some asserts on the response and, at least, check that the HTTP response status code is [`200 OK`].

-3.Open `basic.hurl` and modify it to test the status code response:</li>
+3. Open `basic.hurl` and modify it to test the status code response:

 ```hurl
 GET http://localhost:8080